aren’t making bracelets ment to be relaxing?

 Advanced

-2 weeks, 3 days ago by pociuk
+2 months ago by pociuk

 I can never make a nice bracelet where there’s no imperfections (coming from a perfectionist) and it loses my motivation to make bracelets.
 I enjoy it when I can do patterns like chevrons, candy stripes, flip flops or any pattern where it’s very repetitive and not complex at all.
 I always try to do a new pattern that looks very simple and has few strings and colors but even then it just looks like a hot mess.
 I know it takes practice but once I don’t like the way one bracelet looks I just quit on it.
 Any tips or tricks?